Zepbound diet plan: what to eat and avoid on Zepbound

 What to avoid eating on Zepbound

-No foods are officially “off-limits” when taking Zepbound, but avoiding or limiting your intake of certain foods may make it easier to lose weight, ease the drug’s gastrointestinal side effects (e.g. diarrhea, nausea, vomiting), or both.
+No foods are officially “off-limits” when taking Zepbound, but avoiding or limiting your intake of certain foods may make it easier to lose weight, ease the drug’s gastrointestinal side effects (e.g., diarrhea, nausea, vomiting), or both.
+Here are some foods it’s best to avoid eating on Zepbound.

 Foods high in saturated and trans fats

-As the so-called “unhealthy” fats, it’s a good idea to limit your intake of saturated fats and trans fats while taking Zepbound.
+As the so-called “unhealthy” fats, it’s a good idea to limit your intake of saturated fats and trans fats while taking Zepbound (or even if you’re not taking Zepbound).
 Eating more of these tends to lead to more weight gain, while replacing them with unsaturated fats tends to prevent weight gain.
-Plus, foods high in saturated fats can worsen any nausea you experience while taking Zepbound.
+Plus, foods high in saturated fats can worsen nausea you may experience while taking Zepbound.

 Saturated fat can impair your gut health, which is associated with obesity, chronic inflammation, and heart disease.
 Ideally, these fats should represent no more than 10% of your daily caloric intake.
-When taking Zepbound, consider limiting foods such as:
+When creating a Zepbound diet plan, consider limiting foods such as:

 • Coconut or palm oils